 Just follow the directions at this link or click the "button" below.
 (Please make sure to get a copy of your results.)

 Good job!
-Now that you have completed the assessment, take a look at your Personal Effectiveness Quotient.
+Now that you have completed the assessment, let's take a look at your Personal Effectiveness Quotient.
+How can you interpret the results and use the information to improve your personal effectiveness?

-You will have an "Overall Score" and a score for each of the 7 Habits.
+You will have an "Overall Score" and a score for each of the 7 Habits (which are listed below).
 The overall score is a composite of the habits, which can be grouped into the following categories:

-First and foremost, think of this as a baseline.
-Then use it as a springboard from which you can improve your level of effectiveness.
+As with any assessment, it is fluid.
+It can change as you grow and transform.
+So, first and foremost, think of this as a baseline.
+When you think of it that way, you can use it as a springboard from which you can improve your level of effectiveness.

 Private Victory gives an indication of self-mastery, how well you stay focused on your highest priorities and use your personal resources wisely.